 You can work together to address the problem and develop a strategy for the future.

-- Describe the behaviour in detail.
+- Describe the behavior in detail.

 - Give an example of how it makes you feel.